simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ## What works

 >Boot time from OC Picker to Desktop is 20s
-- Sleep / Wake
+- Sleep / Wake (too early to say 100% perfect)
 - Wifi and Bluetooth
 - **Handoff, Continuity, AirDrop, Sidecar ([wireless](https://www.youtube.com/watch?v=D5yButavaWY))**
 - iMessage, FaceTime, App Store, iTunes Store **(Add PlatformInfo)**
 - Ethernet
 - Onboard audio
-- All USB 3.0 ports
+- All USB 3.0 ports (custom USBPorts kext is used, you would make a new one if using the dock)
 - Battery **(very stable and precise capacity tracking)**
 - Trackpad, Trackpoint, gestures and finally **physical buttons**
-- miniDP and HDMI
+- miniDP and HDMI (video signal trough dock should work too)
 - SIP and FileVault 2 can be enabled (thanks to OpenCore)

 ## What doesn't work